robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

    class LibraryItselfAsListener:

        # Listener version is not specified, so uses the listener version 3 by default.
-       # Keywords must use the @keyword decorator, so no need to use the '_' prefix here.
+       # When using the @library decorator, keywords must use the @keyword decorator,
+       # so there is no need to use the '_' prefix here.
        def end_suite(self, data, result):
            print(f"Suite '{data.name}' ending with status {result.status}.")